wendyyh/cse15l-lab-reports/lab_report_5.md

 - **Title**: RE: Unexpected output & need help in debugging
 - **Post content**:

   Hi, thanks for the detailed information provided.
-As for what I can see, I think you need to adjust the range for your For Loop.
+As for what I can see, I think you need to adjust the range for your *For Loop*.
 The logistic of copying the original array by iterating backward through the input array is correct, yet you should start from index 0 instead of index 1.
 In Java, array lists always follow zero-based indexing.
 The index for the last element would be one less than the length of the array.
 An `IndexOutOfBoundsException` would be thrown to indicate that an index of an array is out of range (e.g. arr[3] for the array with a length of 3).
 That is, the range of your iteration should be from 0 to `arr.length-1` instead of 1 to `arr.length`.

   Also, there is another minor mistake I detect from the provided code file.
 In *line 8*, you should set elements in `newArray` to the corresponding one in the input `arr` instead of changing elements from the input `arr`.
 Make sure to fix this part as well.
-Keep in mind that with the range change in your For Loop, you might need to adjust the index used while updating `newArray` in *line 8* to avoid `IndexOutOfBoundsException`.
+Keep in mind that with the range change in your *For Loop*, you might need to adjust the index used while updating `newArray` in *line 8* to avoid `IndexOutOfBoundsException`.

   Let me know if you have any further question.
 Good luck on debugging!